Signs Labor Is Near: How To Know Baby Is Coming - Baby Chick

 You Lose Your Mucus Plug or Have a Bloody Show

 In addition to water breaking, you may also experience the loss of your mucus plug or some bloody mucus (known as bloody show).
-This appears as mucus that may be tinged with blood or clear.
+This appears as mucus that may be clear or tinged with blood.
 This is a natural progression of labor, and all women will have their mucus plug expelled, but not all will notice it.
 Bloody mucus can signify that labor will begin in a few days.1,2,4,5

 Your Cervix Dilates or Effaces